omkathira/omkathira/README.md

 <br/>
 I'm an ML researcher at CMU interested in neural representation learning and high-performance computing for ML systems.

-Right now, my research focuses on analyzing representations learned by deep learning models through the lens of neural dynamical systems.
+Right now, my research focuses on analyzing representations learned by deep learning models through neural dynamical systems.
 I'm also working on my own deep learning framework (building a mini MLIR-based compiler backend for it at the moment)!

 Outside research, I'm an ML systems engineer at a startup working on LLM inference optimization.